 The removable infant insert doesn’t seem to help if you have a newborn.
-It’s a little ironic because although the specifications of the seat say rear-facing from 5 to 40 pounds, the manual also says that you may have to wait for your child to be a bit bigger to start fitting comfortably.
+It’s a little ironic because although the specifications of the seat say rear-facing from 5 to 40 pounds, the manual also says that you may have to wait for your child to be a bit bigger to fit comfortably.

 If you have a small car where you cannot directly position yourself across the seat, you can have a hard time getting in your arms to adjust your child before you buckle them.

-In instances when you are parked beside another vehicle and therefore is limited to open the door all the way, the sides’ height can make it tricky to reach in and position your child.
+When you are parked beside another vehicle and therefore is limited to open the door all the way, the sides’ height can make it tricky to reach in and position your child.

-Also, because of this, the airflow for your little passenger will seem to be restricted resulting in discomfort and therefore, an unhappy passenger.
+Also, because of this, the airflow for your little passenger will seem to be restricted, resulting in discomfort and therefore an unhappy passenger.

-It seems that The Chicco Car Seat Nextfit is built for a truck or an SUV.
+It seems that the Chicco Car Seat Nextfit is built for a truck or an SUV.
 Having this in a smaller vehicle would let you deal with the high sides issue.